jlgaleazzi/robotsandpencils/README.md

 you should see a message stating that the database has been seeded succesfully

 # Build app
-from the root repo directory type: `npm run build` if successfully built you shoud see a message stating that the build folder is ready to be deployed.
+from the root repo directory type: `npm run build`\
+if successfully built you shoud see a message stating that the build folder is ready to be deployed.

 ## Start Server
 from the root repo directory type: `node server/server.js`

 if succesfully launched you should see the following messages:
-Express Server is listeningg on port 3001 succesfully connected to mongo database
+`Express Server is listening on port 3001 succesfully connected to mongo database`\

 navigate to http://localhost:3001 on you browser and you should see the SpaceX Launches app.